We're loading your data

 In 2015, the Wright family of Wilmington, North Carolina, opened a small business, a coffee shop with a staff determined to make a go of it.
 A full list of specialty coffee drinks and a menu featuring breakfast and lunch items got the new venture off to a good start, but there was much more to the story.
 Bitty & Beau’s is run by people with intellectual and developmental disabilities (IDD).
 They’ve since expanded, opening a shop

-As a sole proprietor you also need to be a tax expert.
-Sharpen your edge by getting to know more about the ways to lower your tax bill.
+Tax deductions every sole proprietor should know.
 While tax law is complicated, the benefit of utilizing tax deductions is simple.
 The more legitimate deductions you’re able to claim, the less tax you pay.
-As a sole proprietor, using a majority of their business earnings as income, these are some of small business deductions you
+As a sole proprietor, using a majority of their business earnings as income, these are some of the small business deductions you should know: Home Office Deduction Many sole proprietors mistakenly fear that claiming the business use of their home will instantly result in